ENVOYou/agent-envoyou/README.md

 ## 📄 **License**

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the Apache License 2.0 - see the [LICENSE](licenses/LICENSE) file for details.

+This project uses Google ADK, which is also licensed under Apache 2.0 - see [LICENSE_ADK](licenses/LICENSE_ADK) for details.

 ---